 Frequency of monitoring To whom are results reported?
 Geographical areas considered How far into the future are risks considered?
-Comment Six-monthly or more frequently Board or individual/sub-set of the Board or committee appointed by the Board As of December 31, 2014, we had 1,196 properties spanning across the country; therefore all U.S. geographical areas are considered within the continental U.S. > 6 years
+Comment Six-monthly or more frequently Board or individual/sub-set of the Board or committee appointed by the Board As of December 31, 2015, we had 1,295 properties in the United States ("U.S.") and Europe; therefore all U.S. geographical areas are considered within the continental U.S., as well as areas of Europe in which our properties are located. > 6 years